nurettintopal/rule/README.md

-rule-engine
+rule
 ==============================================
-a basic rule engine implementation in Golang
+a basic rule engine package in Golang

 ## what is a rule engine?